MUFTIATBAKARE/operators_control_flow/readme.md

    OR "||"
    NOT "!"

-5. Bitwise operators
+5. Bitwise operators are:
+   AND "&"
    XOR "^"
    OR "|"
    Not "~"
    Zero fill left shift "<<"
-   Signed right shift ">>"
+   Sign-propagating right shift ">>"
    Zero fill right shift ">>>"
-   AND "&"

 ### Question 2